-For my sins I came face to face with a remnant of East European customer service in the person of a very large, very unfriendly, cross between a staff member and a concentration camp guard who simply shouted at me when I attempted to ask her simple questions about entering the baths.
+As a result, for my sins, I came face to face with a remnant of East European customer service.
+This occurred in the person of a very large, very unfriendly, cross between a staff member and a concentration camp guard.
+Her version of customer service was to shout at me when I attempted to ask her simple questions about entering the baths.

-Stirred but not shaken by my encounter with a remnant of communist era customer service I head off back to my AirBnB to prepare for my departure for Croatia.
-Maybe that bastion of fascism will have better customer service than the ex-Soviet Union Hungary does.
+Stirred, but not shaken, by my encounter with a remnant of communist era customer service, I head off back to my AirBnB to prepare for my departure for Croatia.
+Maybe Croatia, another former bastion of fascism will have better customer service than the ex-Soviet Union Hungary does.

 This is Part 13 of the blog series “97 Days Adrift in Europe”.
 Links to other episodes and related content can be found below:

 Part 1 – Leaving on a Jet Plane to Bologna